 In addition, Dr. Rapp cares for a variety of clinical problems of the hand, including trauma, nerve compression, wrist injuries and fractures, and arthritis.

 Raised in Winston-Salem, North Carolina, Dr. Rapp earned his bachelor’s degree in biology (with a minor in chemistry) from the University of North Carolina at Chapel Hill, where he graduated with distinction from the honors program and played rugby for three years.
 In 2008, he earned his medical degree from Wake Forest University School of Medicine in Winston-Salem, NC.

 In 2015, Dr. Rapp completed his plastic and reconstructive surgery residency at Michigan State University/Grand Rapids Medical Education Partners.
 He then completed additional fellowship training in orthopedic hand and upper extremity surgery at the University of Miami, Jackson Memorial Hospital in Miami, Florida.

 While a resident, Dr. Rapp participated in multiple research projects and invented an antioxidant-based wound treatment which is currently being investigated as a new treatment for full thickness wounds.
 This project was funded by 2 grants that Dr. Rapp secured.

 During residency, Dr. Rapp served as a resident member of the American Society of Plastic Surgeons Quality and Performance Improvement Committee for two years.
-He is currently a Candidate Member of the American Society of Plastic Surgeons and American Society for Surgery of the Hand, and member of the American Medical Association.
+He is currently an active member of the American Society of Plastic Surgeons, an active member of the American Society for Surgery of the Hand, and a member of the American Medical Association.

 Outside of work, Dr. Rapp’s interests include cooking and exercise.
-Dr. Rapp and his wife welcomed the birth of their first daughter in September 2016.
+Dr. Rapp and his wife have two young children, a girl and a boy.